 Held at the end of the architecturally marvelous Osanbashi pier, the Japan Brewers’ Cup is one of the major events on the craft beer calendar.
 It’s both a festival and as the name suggests, a contest between the brewers.
 Entrance […]

 Held in temples across Japan on February 3rd, this festival cleanses away the evil of the previous year and drives away any evil spirits bringing bad luck to the new one.
 Held at the Yakuoin Temple, beans are thrown into […]

-As a preventative measure against the spread of COVID-19, this event has been canceled with future dates currently undecided.
 As the name suggests, this little market is all about reducing waste and wastefulness—the perfect antidote to Tokyo’s shop-till-you-drop culture.
 It’s a good place to pick up snazzy secondhand clothes for cheap-cheap, as well as DVDs, CDs (remember those?), books […]

 Back in the Edo days, kites were considered lucky charms that help ward off fires, which were rampant at that time.
 Since then, a Kite Market is held annually on the Days of the Horse where kites are displayed and […]